Exclusive: The NBA Player, the Congressman and the Epstein Files

 You were playing alongside Manut Bull, speaking of great international players, speaking of athlete activists.
 A level of player empowerment, Tom, that is probably historical in its own right.

-You running for Congress while doing all of that.
-Well, the history pilot, I had gone to Oxford and I was a chemistry major at Maryland.
+Well, the history potent, I had gone to Oxford and I was a chemistry major at Maryland.
+So

 That's very hard to do as a basketball player.
 And then I went to Oxford and I studied politics, philosophy, and economics.